Gause Law Offices has a track record of getting the best results for our clients

 Armed Robbery on the UW campus

 A young, promising student athlete was accused of a brazen, armed robbery in the Quad at the University of Washington.
 The state's evidence was convincing, and the family did not want to see their son risk a conviction that would send him to prison for 3-4 years.
 Our client asked us to plea bargain his case.
-We were able to negotiate a favorable deal, and I argued that the local jail sentence should be served through "work release" - an alternative to confinement where a person sleeps at the jail but is released to their regular job during the day.
+We were able to negotiate a favorable deal, and we argued that the local jail sentence should be served through "work release" - an alternative to confinement where a person sleeps at the jail but is released to their regular job during the day.
 Through effective advocacy at sentencing, the judge imposed 5 months of work release.
-My client kept his job and was released just on time to see his first son born.
-I hope to see him in the NFL one day!
+Our client kept his job and was released just on time to see his first son born.
+We hope to see him in the NFL one day!

 Federal Gun and Drug Charges